manishbadole30/Street-Vendors/README.md

 # Street_vendors

-Developing a mobile application in Flutter that enable users to easily locate and access information about nearby street vendors.
+Developed a mobile application in Flutter to enable users to easily locate and access information about nearby street vendors.

-We have implemented functionalities like:
+Implemented functionalities include:

-1. User authentication
+1. User authentication.
-2. Firestore Database and Firebase Storage
+2. Integration with Firestore Database and Firebase Storage.
-3. Showing There Average Pricing Online
-4. Showing There Opening and Closing Time
-5. Showing There Contact Info.

-6. Bottom Navigation Bar With Its Functionalities
+3. Display of average pricing for vendors.
+4. Display of opening and closing times.
+5. Display of contact information.
+6. A bottom navigation bar with full functionality.
-7. Search Functionality
+7. Search functionality.
-8. User Image Upload Screen in Grid and List View
-9. User Profile Screen With Edit Functionality
-10. Forget Password
-11. UI Updated
-12. About Us Screen Functionality
+8. User image upload screen with both grid and list view options.
+9. User profile screen with edit functionality.
+10. Forgot password functionality.